-In data science today, there are several buzzwords that carry tremendous weight but, because of their complexity, often end up being poorly defined.
-These terms, such as “big data,” “cloud computing,” and “data-driven,” can feel lofty to novices.
-One key to success in a data analysis career, however, is to set a firm foundation by defining these terms early on.
+In the field of data analytics, there are several buzzwords that, while important, are poorly defined because of their complexity.
+These terms, such as “big data,” “cloud computing,” and “data-driven,” can seem obscure to laymen.
+One key to success in a data analysis career, however, is to establish a firm knowledge base by clearly defining these terms early on.

-Understanding the language of data science will allow you build upon it and begin using it to your advantage.
-Once you’ve mastered the definition of “data-driven,” you can start applying the act to your decision-making and career as a data scientist.
+Learning the language of data analysis will enhance your understanding and empower you to use this knowledge to your advantage.
+Once you understand the definition of the phrase “data-driven,” you can start applying the act to your decision-making and career as a data analyst.

 What Does It Mean to be “Data-Driven”?

-So, what is “big data?”
-This term is used to describe the magnitude and/or complexity of information.
-Even a small amount of content could be considered “big data” if a large amount of information has been collected on that content.
+Perhaps one of the most common buzzwords today is “big data.”
+But what is “big data,” really?
+The term is generally used to describe the magnitude and complexity of information.
+Even a small amount of content could be considered “big data” if a large amount of information has been extracted from it.

 Download Our Free Guide to Breaking Into Analytics